AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson6.rst

 Lesson 6: Adding Real Bone Geometries
 =====================================

-Here's an AnyScript file to start on if you have not completed the previous lesson:
+.. note:: Here's an AnyScript file to start on if you have not completed the
-:download:`*demo.lesson6.any* <Downloads/demo.lesson6.any>`.
+    previous lesson: :download:`*demo.lesson6.any* <Downloads/demo.lesson6.any>`.

 So far, the graphics of the model you have developed is what we can call a stick figure representation.
 You may be wondering how you can add